 In most cases, corns and calluses are caused by pressure over a bony prominence.
-This might be shoe pressure on the top of a toe, or weight bearing pressure on the ball of the foot.
+This might be shoe pressure on the top of a toe or weight-bearing pressure on the ball of the foot.
 In such cases, surgically cutting out the corn or callus wouldn’t be helpful.
 The lesion would only return once the pressure resumed.
-It is necessary to remove and/ or realign bone.
-In this way the pressure is permanently removed and the thick skin disappears.
+It is necessary to remove and/ or realign the bone.
+In this way, the pressure is permanently removed and the thick skin disappears.
 Sometimes the pressure can be removed without surgery.
 For example, changing shoe type or wearing orthotics.
-Some lesions appear to be corns but are not caused by pressure, for example warts.
-Often these occur on non-weight bearing areas, and may respond to simple surgical removal.
+Some lesions appear on corn but are not caused by pressure, for example, warts.
+Often these occur on non-weight bearing areas and may respond to simple surgical removal.

 How can the doctor straighten my crooked toes?